 Emergency Medical Technician (EMT) - ATD

-The next EMT class is scheduled to begin January 2021.
+The next EMT class will begin August 2021.

 About the EMT Program